-Then, on September 21st, 1987, a little over 20 years after its’ initial release, “Sgt.
-Pepper” got its first compact disc release, its liner notes mistakenly referring to the song as written entirely by John.
-The CD was then re-mastered and re-released on September 9th, 2009.
+Then, on September 21st, 1987, a little over 20 years after its initial release, “Sgt.
+Pepper” got its first compact disc release, with liner notes mistakenly referring to the song as having been written entirely by John.
+The CD was then remastered and re-released on September 9th, 2009.

 November 20th, 2006 was the release date for the above mentioned album “Love,” created entirely with the Cirque du Soleil show in mind, and featuring an incredibly unique mix of “Mr. Kite.”

 The original 1967 mono mix, which was not owned or even heard by the majority of Beatles fans throughout the country, became available on CD within the elaborate box set “The Beatles In Mono” on September 9th, 2009.
 Author Bruce Spizer, in his highly researched book “The Beatles’ Story On Capitol Records – Part Two,” claims the mono version of “Kite” as “the only song that is significantly better on the mono LP” because of it having “a superior mix of the special effects and organ music.”
 Reviews such as this, while not fully agreed upon by other writers, make “The Beatles In Mono” box set a "must have" for the serious Beatles fan.

-Although The Beatles had never performed the song live, you may, for pure fantasy reasons, want to view the animated simulation of the groups’ performance of “Mr. Kite” under a gazebo in Pepperland from the “Rock Band” video game.
+Although The Beatles never performed the song live, you may, for pure fantasy reasons, want to view the animated simulation of the group's performance of “Mr. Kite” under a gazebo in Pepperland from the “Rock Band” video game.

 To surprised audiences in 2013, however, Paul decided to include "Mr. Kite" in the set list for his "Out There!" tour, which began on May 4th, 2013 (Belo Horizonte, Brazil) and concluded on October 22nd, 2015 (Buffalo, New York).
-Donning his Hofner violin-shaped bass, Paul sings lead vocals while the calliope sound effects swirl around to give a spirited performance of a song that never intended to be heard live.
+Donning his Hofner violin-shaped bass, Paul sings lead vocals while the calliope sound effects swirl around to give a spirited performance of a song that was never intended to be heard live.